B-UMMI/chewBBACA/README.md

 `-s` Step to add to each threshold (suggested 5).

-`-o` Path to the output directory that will store output files
+`-o` Path to the output directory that will store output files.

-The output consists in a plot with all thresholds and a `removedGenomes.txt` file with information about which genomes were removed per threshold when it reaches a stable point (no more genomes are removed).
+The output is a HTML file with a plot with all thresholds and a `removedGenomes.txt` file with information about which genomes were removed per threshold when it reaches a stable point (no more genomes are removed).